sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for arriving at the (weights of) many (component quantities of) gold (of known *varṇas*in a mixture of known *varṇa*and weight):-

-[185](# " The rule referred to here is found in stanza 180 above.").
+185[^242].
 (In relation to all the known component *varṇas*) excepting one of them, optionally chosen weights may be adopted.
 Then what remains should be worked out as in relation to the previously given cases by means of the rule bearing upon the (determination of an) unknown weight of gold.

+[^242]: " The rule referred to here is found in stanza 180 above."

 *An example in illustration thereof.*